How Radical Candor can make you a MUCH better boss

 In her book and elsewhere, Scott explains that we’re taught from early on in our careers that we have to stay professional.
 It means shutting off your personal feelings and attitudes at work.
 Not bringing your whole self to work.
 But that is wrong.

 Hence, it’s important to remember that practicing Radical Candor doesn’t give you a license to be an a$%hole.
 But if you do the “Challenge directly” part without the “Care personally” part, that is exactly what you’ll become.

 Delivering feedback - the right way

-Here are some more nuances to the framework - how you should use it and what pitfalls you should avoid.
+There are some more nuances to the framework - how one should use it and what pitfalls they should avoid.

 Provide both positive & negative feedback - you should not only point it out to people when they’re doing something wrong, you should also offer them sincere praise when they’re doing something right.

 Praise in public; criticize in private - while this may seem a no-brainer, I myself have made the mistake of getting emotional and saying things I shouldn’t have said to another person in front of the entire team.
 So if you have some critical (negative) feedback to share, do it in private.